DevJeanVitor/MPPT-Solar-Charger-ESP32/README.md

 </div>

 ## Project Overview
-This project focuses on the development of a smart **Solar Charge Controller** designed to optimize the charging process of Electric Vehicles (EVs) directly from photovoltaic panels.
+This project focuses on the development of a smart **Solar Charge Controller** designed to optimize the charging process of Electric Vehicles (EVs) directly from photovoltaic panels. <br>

 The system integrates **IoT connectivity** with the system hardware for more efficient monitoring.
 It implements the **MPPT (Maximum Power Point Tracking)** algorithm on an **ESP32** to maximize energy extraction and synchronizes real-time telemetry data with **Google Firebase**, enabling remote monitoring through a customized **mobile application**.

 ### Key Results